Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 amplify configure
 ```

-2. In a terminal from the project root directory, enter the following command selecting the IAM user of the AWS Account you will deploy this application from. (accept all defaults):
+2. In a terminal from the project root directory, select the name of your environment and the aws profile you configured in the previous step.
+Select default for everything else.

 ```bash
 amplify init
 ```

-Select the name of your environment and select the aws profile you configured in the previous step.
-Select default for everything else.
-You will see the following:
+You will see this prompt:

 ```bash
 amplify init